How hooks work

 How useRef works

-hook](https://react.dev/reference/react/useRef) gives you a
+The [useRef hook](https://react.dev/reference/react/useRef) gives you a

 reference that you can control as you please.
 You can reference any javascript